UtrechtUniversity/researchcloud-items/docs/playbooks/irods_sync.md

 ## Summary

-This component will sync (download) one or more collections (directories) from an iRODS (or Yoda) server to the workspace when the workspace is created.
+This component will sync one or more collections (directories) from an iRODS (or Yoda) server to the workspace when the workspace is created.

 Under the hood this component uses the [Ansible module](https://github.com/UtrechtUniversity/ibridges-ansible/) for [iBridges](https://github.com/UtrechtUniversity/ibridges), an iRODS client library written in Python.
 The main advantages of this is security: the password you pass to the component is never stored on disk, as it directly calls the iBridges Python API.

 The protocol used is the iRODS data transfer protocol, which is fast and suitable for transfer of large files.
 Keep in mind that  copying (very) large datasets will impact workspace creation time.

-You can configure a target directory on the workspace under which each requested collection will created.
+You can configure a target directory on the workspace under which each requested collection will created (see [below](#variables)).

+The component will sync and not simply download files, meaning that iBridges will perform a comparison of the target folder and the iRODS path: only changed files on iRODS will be downloaded.

+### File ownership

 If the target directory is under a user's homedirectory (for instance, `/home/testuser` or `/home/testuser/synced_from_yoda`), file ownership of the downloaded collections will automatically be set to that user (e.g. `testuser`).
 If the target directory is not in a home directory, the files will by default be owned by `root`.
+You can always override this using the `ibridges_user` and `ibridges_group` [variables](#variables).

+### Credentials

 This component requires a CO secret (default name: `irods_password`) to be defined containing the password used for the connection.
 The username should be part of the `ibridges_env` parameter, which should contain a JSON object defining connection details (see [below](#variables)).